rezabd9/iot/README.md

 For full terms, see `/LICENSE` (or create one based on this notice).
 No warranties are provided.

 ## Acknowledgments
-- Supervised under the University of Bradford's IoT Systems Security program.
+- Supervised by Sohag Kabir, Ci Lei, Raluca Lefticaru , University of Bradford
 - Built on open-source tools like Arduino and academic frameworks for fault/attack tree analysis.
 - Feedback from advisors on dissertation revisions is incorporated.